Federal School code: 007582

 - The entire financial aid Return of Title IV Funds Policy is available from the Financial Aid Office.

-IMPORTANT NOTE: You will be placed on Financial Aid Suspension as a result of withdrawing (officially or unofficially) from all attempted courses.
+IMPORTANT NOTE: You will be placed on Financial Aid ineligible status as a result of withdrawing (officially or unofficially) from all attempted courses.

 You have the right to…